-Separate applications are used for the 4+2 track and the 4+1 track of the Master of Arts in Christian Ministry program.
 Applicants who have already completed a bachelor's degree or anticipate completing one at an institution other than SBU should apply to the 4+2 track.
 You will be able to complete your Master of Arts in Christian Ministry in an average of two years.

 Incoming and current SBU undergraduate students are eligible to apply to the Early Acceptance Program (4+1 track).
-The 4+1 track is for students who intend to take concurrent enrollment courses during their undergraduate studies at SBU in order to complete the bachelor's degree and the M.A. degree in Christian ministry in five years total.
+The 4+1 track is for students who intend to take concurrent enrollment courses during their undergraduate studies at SBU in order to complete the bachelor's degree and the master of arts degree in Christian ministry in five years total.

 The Master of Arts in Christian Ministry is a non-thesis, 42-hour degree.
 Students must complete four CORE courses (12 hours), nine electives (27 hours) and the Ministry Project Capstone (3 hours).
 The program of study will be designed by the student in consultation with the faculty advisor, informed by the student's ministry goals and the courses offered.
 A typical full-time student will enroll in nine to twelve credit hours per fall and spring semester, three credit hours per summer term, and three credit hours per Winterfest term.